yieldbot/bobonga/README.md

 `cd /opt/gopath/github.com/yieldbot/bobonga`
 `make release`

+the binary will be in *./bin* and the tarball file will be in *./pkg*.
+Currently this will only build for linux/amd64 but you can call gox with any range of os and arch options.
+Use `gox --help` for all available choices.

+### Building (w/ borat)

+`borat build alpine-golang-builder 1.5.1`

+`docker run --rm -it -v /Users/<user>/<path/to/project:/gopath/src/github.com/ IMAGE_ID /bin/sh`

+`cd /gopath/src/github.com/bobonga`
+`make release`

-the binary will be in *./bin* and the zip file will be in *./pkg*.
+the binary will be in *./bin* and the tarball file will be in *./pkg*.
 Currently this will only build for linux/amd64 but you can call gox with any range of os and arch options.
 Use `gox --help` for all available choices.